protofire/Cardano-SmartDB/README.md

   - Includes on-chain and off-chain integration
   - Showcases best practices for production deployment
   - Serves as a comprehensive reference implementation

+## Documentation

+For comprehensive, structured documentation covering the entire Smart DB ecosystem, including detailed guides, tutorials, and API references, please visit our [Gitbook Documentation](https://protofire-docs.gitbook.io/smartdb/).

+The Gitbook documentation includes:
+- Complete Smart DB library reference
+- Step-by-step guides for the Scaffold tools
+- Project template tutorials
+- Marketplace implementation examples
+- Best practices and common patterns
+- Testing and deployment guides

+While each repository contains its own README with specific information, the Gitbook serves as a unified resource where all documentation is organized and interconnected, making it easier to understand how all components work together.

 ## Getting Started